googlecodelabs/cloud-nebulous-serverless/cloud/python/README.md

 1. (optionally) **Delete** `app.yaml`, `lib` and `appengine_config.py` (unused)
 1. **Edit** `Dockerfile` (see above)
 1. **Run** `gcloud run deploy translate --allow-unauthenticated --platform managed` to deploy to Cloud Run; optionally add `--region REGION` for non-interactive deploy
+    - The above command wraps `docker build` and `docker push`, deploying the image to [Cloud Artifact Registry](https://cloud.google.com/artifact-registry) (must be enabled), and finally `docker run` to deploy the service, all in one convenient command.
 1. The shortcut "button" above can be customized for Python 3 if you make the `Dockerfile` update above and commit it to your fork/clone.
 1. By default, App Engine &amp; Cloud Functions launch production servers; with Cloud Run, the Flask development server is used for prototyping.
 For production, bundle and deploy a production server like `gunicorn`:
     1. **Uncomment** `gunicorn` from `requirements.txt` (commented out for App Engine &amp; Cloud Functions)